 Pro bono experience Special Deputy District Attorney, San Benito County, CA (2003-2006)

-Hardware Power Integrations v.
-Fairchild Semiconductor – Successfully represented Power Integrations in bringing a patent infringement suit in the District of Delaware.
-At issue were four Power Integrations patents relating to circuits and high voltage transistor structures asserted against various Fairchild chips used in power conversion applications.
-The jury found all four patents infringed and awarded Power Integrations $34 million in damages.
-A second jury confirmed the validity of all asserted claims, and the Court entered an injunction against further infringement.
+Power Integrations v.
+Fairchild Semiconductor – Successfully represented Power Integrations in bringing patent infringement suits in the District of Delaware and the Northern District of California.
+Asserted Power Integrations patents relating to circuits and high voltage transistor structures against various Fairchild chips used in power conversion applications.
+Juries returned verdicts awarding Power Integrations $34 million and $139 million in damages, respectively.

 Power Integrations adv.
 Intersil and Fairchild – Represented Power Integrations as counsel in both the Eastern District of Texas and the District of Delaware in defense of patent infringement claims, and successfully moved to have the case dismissed.
 The technology related to high-voltage transistor structures.